litstack/litstack/docs/docs/fields/relation.md

 ## Custom Preview

 By default, the table configuration from the config of the related model is used.
-However, it often happens that they display a lot of data.
-For a relation it is enough to show only a few columns - just to show clear which model is involved.
+However, it is often the case that they display a lot of data.
+For a relation it is enough to show only a few columns - just to show clearly which model is involved.
 For this case the table can be configured directly with `preview`.

 ```php
 $form->relation('articles')